-Using a mixture of motion-capture footage and hand animation, Weta Digital wanted to capture the most authentic performances as possible.
+Using a mixture of motion-capture footage and hand-drawn animation, Weta Digital wanted to capture the most authentic performances as possible.

 The Matrix (1999)

 This film raised the bar for cinematography in multiple ways.
-There is an iconic scene in the film, where Keanu’s character dodges a bullet.
+There is an iconic scene where Keanu’s character dodges a bullet.
 Watch the scene below.

 How did they do it?
 This frozen moment executed by VFX Supervisor, John Gaeta, employed something called “bullet time.”
 Gaeta worked with the directors and cinematographer to place 122 still cameras around Reeves, then triggering them in sequence.

 But in order to make sure the cameras weren’t visible, he needed to create photorealistic sets so the cameras could be removed.